-Website owners all have a powerful belief.
-On any given day someone is going to visit their website, become entranced by what they offer and contact them and begin a fruitful business relationship.
-I encourage this belief but making it happen is a different matter.
+Website owners tend to have belief.
+On any given day someone is going to visit their website, become entranced by what they offer and contact them, make a sale, get that sign up or whatever.
+This can’t be further from the truth.

 Think of your last few customers.
 What were they looking for, what questions did they ask you when you met them?
 What were their concerns before actually doing business with you?